1942 Oklahoma A&M Cowboys football team

 The 1942 Oklahoma A&M Cowboys football team represented Oklahoma A&M College in the 1942 college football season.
 This was the 42nd year of football at A&M and the fourth under Jim Lookabaugh.
 The Cowboys played their home games at Lewis Field in Stillwater, Oklahoma.
 They finished the season 6–3–1, 3–1 in the Missouri Valley Conference.

+Oklahoma A&M was ranked at No. 51 (out of 590 college and military teams) in the final rankings under the Litkenhous Difference by Score System for 1942.

 Schedule

 After the season

-The 194 NFL Draft was held on April 8, 1943.
+The 1943 NFL draft was held on April 8, 1943.
 The following Cowboys were selected.